Q.

 Select a soil mix that is as light as

-.
+possible for patios.
 Light soil mixes are used for houseplants and usually contain a soil

 amendment called perlite.
 Perlite is a lightweight, crushed volcanic rock which